At the completion of this chapter, the reader will be able to:

 - A deformed head stimulates the formation of a correspondingly deformed acetabulum if the deformation occurs at a young enough age.4

-The os coxa (hip bone) initially begins life as three individual bones: the ilium, ...
+The os coxa (hip bone) initially begins life as three individual bones: the ilium, the ...